 8. Pour into crust and bake for 20 minutes, or until set, but not browned on top.

 9. Let pie cool completely before adding toppings.
-For our topping we picked this Homemade Whipped Cream.
+For our topping, we picked homemade whipped cream.

-The result is amazing, if I can say so myself!
+The result is amazing!
 And what is more: it makes for a perfect company dessert.

 Have you ever had a blueberry pie?